 3. Host a Netflix Party

-If one of your friends doesn’t use Chrome, doesn’t want to install the extension, or doesn’t have access to Netflix, you can still watch something together but apart.
+If one of your friends doesn’t use Chrome, doesn’t want to install the extension, or doesn’t have access to Netflix or Disney+, you can still watch something together but apart.
 You can watch the same movie or show on your own TVs while holding a video chat over Zoom, Google Meet, or Skype.
 Or you can text each other comments and thoughts while watching.

 Even if you’re miles away from your loved ones, texting or chatting while you watch together can make you feel like you’re in the same room.
 Of course, for any of this to work, you have to agree on what to watch.